 • Establish an accountability structure to address any violations

-Open AI technology like ChatGPT carries inherent risk, but selecting the right AI-driven response software means there are assurances around data protection and compliance.
-For example, Loopio takes integrity, ethical conduct, and compliance seriously in all aspects of its business—especially for the AI functionality in our platform.
+Open AI like ChatGPT carries inherent risk, whereas the right AI-driven response software means comes with assurances around data protection and compliance.
+For example, Loopio takes integrity, ethical conduct, and compliance seriously in all aspects of our business—especially for AI functionality in our platform.

 • Does the AI solution integrate with your CRM?